rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

 * **Amazon Kinesis**
 * ...

-Let's try to setup a simple example step by step and see how it works!
+Let's try to set up a simple example step by step and see how it works!

 This demo has been created using this [spring initializr configuration](https://start.spring.io/#!type=gradle-project&language=kotlin&packaging=jar&groupId=com.example&artifactId=demo&name=demo&description=Demo%20project%20for%20Spring%20Boot&packageName=com.example.demo&dependencies=cloud-stream,web) adding Kafka binder dependency **spring-cloud-starter-stream-kafka**.

+Step by step:
 * [Producer with functional programming model](#producer-with-functional-programming-model)
 * [Consumer with functional programming model](#consumer-with-functional-programming-model)
 * [Extras](#extras)